walwalwalides/383/README.md

 Principal Software Benefits:

-      - Flexible and powerful resource cost planning and tracking.
+      - Flexible and Powerful resource cost planning and Tracking.

-      - Efficient project and resource planning, master plans.
+      - Efficient Project and resource Planning, master plans.

-      - Strong resource management and capacity planning.
+      - Strong resource Management and capacity Planning.

-      - A clear overview of resource availability in real time.
+      - A clear overview of resource availability in real Time.

-      - Easy-to-use tools for resource needs and forecasting.
+      - Easy-to-use Tools for resource needs and forecasting.

-      - A clear understanding of who has achieved what and how much it costs.
+      - A clear understanding of who has achieved what and how much it Costs.

-      - Mobile order entry at the table
+      - Mobile order entry at the Table

-      - Orders for tables and seats, as well as menus
+      - Orders for Tables and seats, as well as menus

       - Order by radio to send directly to the kitchen Splitting bills